What's your vision of a chicken farm?

 Obviously, human populations have blown past this hypothetical carrying capacity.
 By using our brains, our erect posture, and our hands, we have been able to manipulate our environment in ways that no other species has ever done.
 What have been the important developments that have allowed population to grow?

 About 10,000 years ago, we developed the ability to grow our own food.
 Farming increased the yield of food plants and allowed people to have food available year round.
 Animals were domesticated to provide meat.
-With agriculture, people could settle down, so that they no longer needed to carry all their possessions ( Figure below ).
+With agriculture, people could settle down, so that they no longer needed to carry all their possessions (Figure below).
 They could develop better farming practices and store food for when it was difficult to grow.
 Agriculture allowed people to settle in towns and cities.

-(a) Like early farmers, subsistence farmers today grow only enough food for their families, with perhaps a bit extra to sell, barter, or trade. (b) More advanced farming practices allowed a single farmer to grow food for many more people.
+More advanced farming practices allowed a single farmer to grow food for many more people.

-When advanced farming practices allowed farmers to grow more food than they needed for their families ( Figure below ), some people were then able to do other types of work, such as crafts or shop keeping.
+When advanced farming practices allowed farmers to grow more food than they needed for their families (Figure below), some people were then able to do other types of work, such as crafts or shop keeping.

 Farming has increasingly depended on machines.
 Such advanced farming practices allow one farmer to feed many more people than in the past.